- IBS can cause abdominal pain and stool changes such as constipation or diarrhea.

 How can I find out if the foods I am eating are causing me to have IBS symptoms or making my IBS symptoms worse?

 If you think that your IBS symptoms are related to different foods you are eating, the best way to find out more is to work with a Registered Dietitian.
 They can talk to you about certain dietary changes that have been studied that improve symptoms of IBS.
 You can get a better idea of how certain foods you are eating are affecting your symptoms by writing down what you eat and the symptoms that you have in a “food diary” (see sample below).
-You can also try logging your symptoms related to different foods on an any symptom tracking application available for your phone.
+You can also try logging your symptoms related to different foods on any symptom tracking application available for your phone.

 With a dietitian, you can work on making changes to your eating after observing how your body responds to different foods.